 Below you’ll be able to find a compiled list of all the acts officially confirmed for Glastonbury 2020 thus far, alongside self-confirmed or rumoured artists who are still in the frame to headline or make the line-up for next year’s Glastonbury Festival.

-Feel free to bookmark this page to your favourites, as we will be constantly updating it over the coming weeks and months to reflect changes on the ground throughout the buildup to Glasto’s 50th-anniversary celebrations.
+Feel free to bookmark this page to your favourites, as we will be constantly updating it over the coming weeks and months to reflect changes on the ground throughout the buildup to Glastonbury’s 50th-anniversary celebrations.

-Officially confirmed (by Glastonbury Festival / Michael Eavis / Emily Eavis)
+(by Glastonbury Festival / Michael Eavis / Emily Eavis)

-Self-confirmed (by the artist)
+(by the artist)

 (Glasto regulars which have yet to confirm, but most likely will)

-- Paul McCartney
+- Paul Heaton